We Help You Each Step of the Way

 - Newspapers and real estate magazines are found in the lobbies of real estate offices, the supermarket and even as inserts in your home delivered newspaper.

 - New development sales offices are a good place to see available models.
-(Note that you may be asked to sign a registry which will exclude your real estate agent from participating in the offer.)
+(Note that you may be asked to sign a registry which will exclude your real estate agent from protecting your interests.)

 - Make a wish list and use it to keep track of each property you visit.